 Using system commands for logging is not convenient.
 A better approach is to use client libraries.
 There is no client library for the q programming language but you can use embedPy and the Python API as a workaround.

-Another way to interact with the GCP logging API is through the REST API.
+Another way to interact with the Cloud Logging API is through the REST API.
 Kdb+ supports HTTP get and post requests by utilities

 .Q.hp.
-The advantage of this approach is that you don't need to install embedPy, instead you have a portable pure-q solution.
-Kx plans to release an improved native solution that helps interaction with GCP REST API.
+The advantage of this approach is that you don’t need to install embedPy.
+Instead you have a portable pure-q solution.
+There is a long journey from